Self-Secure Capacity-Achieving Feedback Schemes of Gaussian Multiple-Access Wiretap Channels with Degraded Message Sets: Model Formulation and Preliminary

-where $X_{1,i}$, $X_{2,i}$, $\eta_{1,i}$ and $Y_{i}$ are defined in the same fashion as those in Section \ref{secII-y1}, and $S_{i}$ is defined in the same fashion as that in Section \ref{secII-y2}.
+where $X_{1,i}$, $X_{2,i}$, $S_{i}$, $\eta_{1,i}$ and $Y_{i}$ are defined in the same fashion as those in Subsubsection \ref{secII-y2-yy1}, and $Z_{i}$ and $\eta_{2,i}$ are defined in the same fashion as those in Subsubsection \ref{secII-y1-yy3}.
 The message $W_{j}$ ($j=1,2$) is uniformly distributed in $\mathcal{W}_{j}=\{1,2,...,|\mathcal{W}_{j}|\}$.
-The channel input $X_{1,i}$ is a function of the message $W_{1}$, the state interference $S^{N}$ and the feedback $Y^{i-1}$, and the channel input $X_{2,i}$ is a function of the messages $W_{1}$, $W_{2}$, the state interference $S^{N}$ and the feedback $Y^{i-1}$.
-Receiver's decoding function and average decoding error probability are defined in the same fashion as those in Section \ref{secII-y1}.
+For the GMAC-WT-NCSIT-DMS \emph{without} feedback, $X_{1,i}$ is a (stochastic) function of the message $W_{1}$ and the state interference $S^{N}$, and $X_{2,i}$ is a (stochastic) function of the messages $W_{1}$, $W_{2}$ and the state interference $S^{N}$.
+For the GMAC-WT-NCSIT-DMS with feedback, $X_{1,i}$ is a (stochastic) function of the message $W_{1}$, the state interference $S^{N}$ and the feedback $Y^{i-1}$, and $X_{2,i}$ is a (stochastic) function of the messages $W_{1}$, $W_{2}$, the state interference $S^{N}$ and the feedback $Y^{i-1}$.
+The legitimate receiver's decoding function, the wiretapper's equivocation rate and the achievable rate pair with perfect weak secrecy are defined in the same fashion as those in Subsubsection \ref{secII-y1-yy3}.
+The {\em secrecy} capacity regions of the GMAC-WT-NCSIT-DMS with or without feedback are denoted by $\mathcal{C}_{s,gmac-ncsit-dms}^{f}$ and $\mathcal{C}_{s,gmac-ncsit-dms}$, respectively.

-The capacity region $\mathcal{C}_{gmac-ncsit-dms}^{f}$ of the GMAC-NCSIT-DMS with feedback is composed of all achievable rate pairs defined in \ref{taohua2}.
-In addition, note that the model of GMAC-NCSIT-DMS is defined almost in the same fashion as GMAC-NCSIT-DMS with feedback, except that the channel input $X_{1,i}$ is only a function of $W_{1}$ and $S^{N}$, and $X_{2,i}$ is only a function of $W_{1}$, $W_{2}$ and $S^{N}$.
-The capacity region of GMAC-NCSIT-DMS is denoted with $\mathcal{C}_{gmac-ncsit-dms}$.